rabindrakharel/pmo/db/README.md

 The PMO database is designed to support a comprehensive Project Management Office system for **Huron Home Services**, a Canadian service company managing landscaping, HVAC, plumbing, and other home services.
 The database follows a **flexible, relationship-driven architecture** with no direct foreign keys between most entities.

+DDL FILE CONTENTS:
+Each ddl file has 3 sections:
+semantics: why that table is needed, how it is related to other table, how are front end api and uiux, business logic served using the schema?
+ddl: create table statements
+data curation: insert statements

+HOW TO CURATE DATA:
+When you curate data, Please make sure data is curated with proper dependencies on other table.
+Once data is curated, Always reimport the data using tools: /home/rabin/projects/pmo/tools/db-import.sh If you create a new .ddl file, then you must add the .ddl file in the import util, and then run it: /home/rabin/projects/pmo/tools/db-import.sh

+Data must be only curated for user:
+James Miller Account:
+  - ID: 8260b1b0-5efc-4611-ad33-ee76c0cf7f13
+  - Email: james.miller@huronhome.ca
+  - Password: password123

+  and project: Fall 2024 Landscaping Campaign, id:84215ccb-313d-48f8-9c37-4398f28c0b1f

 ### Key Design Principles

 1. **No Direct Foreign Keys** - All entity relationships managed through `entity_id_map`